castagnoemanuele/STM32-smart-alarm/README.md

 - Use the RFID module to authenticate authorized users.
 - The system will trigger the buzzer if unauthorized access is detected via reed switches or motion sensors.
 - Monitor system status on the OLED display.
+- Receive WhatsApp notifications when the alarm is triggered.

 ## Notes
 - For the ESP32 firmware the standard <wire.h> library gave us many problems when using the esp32 as a slave devicce on the i2c bus.
 Changing the <Wire.h> to the standard <drivers/i2c.h> solved these problems.